Fusion-Lightguns/GUN4ALL/README.md

 - Offical custom PCBs, breakouts etc. You can buy --COMING SOON--
 - Buy prebuilt Lightguns(When in stock) [Fusion Lightguns](https://www.fusionlightguns.com/shop/Light-Guns/6?page=1&limit=30&sort_by=name&sort_order=asc)

+## Prebuilt Users
+- If you got your gun from [Fusion Lightguns](https://www.fusionlightguns.com/), please see [Lightgun Setup](https://www.fusionlightguns.com/setup).

 ## Thanks:
-* SeongGino for a great base to work from.
+* SeongGino for a GREAT base to work from.
 * Samuel Ballantyne, for his SAMCO project.
 * Prow7, for improving SAMCOs project.